Integration of semidirect product Lie 2-algebras: Integrating semidirect product Lie 2-algebras

 Thus

 Finally, it is straightforward to obtain that

 which implies that $(f_0,f_1,f_2) $ is a Lie 2-algebra morphism.

 Furthermore, it is obvious that $(f_0,f_1) $ also induces an equivalence of the underlying complexes of vector spaces.
-Thus the Lie 2-algebra $(\frkk_1\ltimes V_1,(\frkg\oplus\frkk_1)\ltimes V_0,i_2\times\dM,\widetilde{\phi})$ given by \eqref{eq:sm-k} is equivalent to the Lie 2-algebra $\frkg\ltimes\V$ given by Proposition \ref{pro:Lie 2}.
-By Theorem \ref{thm:semidirect product of strict 1} and Theorem \ref{thm:equivalent}, we have \begin{cor} The strict Lie 2-group corresponding to the simply connected integration of the crossed module of Lie algebras \eqref{eq:sm-k} is an integration of the Lie 2-algebra $\frkg\ltimes\V$. \end{cor}
+Thus the Lie 2-algebra $(\frkk_1\ltimes V_1,(\frkg\oplus\frkk_1)\ltimes V_0,i_2\times\dM,\widetilde{\phi})$ given by \eqref{eq:sm-k} is equivalent to the Lie 2-algebra $\frkg\ltimes\V$.
+By Corollary \ref{thm:semidirect product of strict 1} and Theorem \ref{thm:equivalent}, we have \begin{cor} The strict Lie 2-group corresponding to the simply connected integration of the crossed module of Lie algebras \eqref{eq:sm-k} is an integration of the Lie 2-algebra $\frkg\ltimes\V$. \end{cor}

 \begin{rmk} In Corollary \ref{thm:integration}, we construct a strict Lie 2-group integrating the Lie 2-algebra $\frkg\ltimes\V$.
 In \cite[Theorem 4.4]{shengzhu1}, the Lie 2-group constructed to integrate the string type Lie algebra $\mathbb R\longrightarrow\frkg\oplus \frkg^*$ is not strict since the associator is not trivial.
-Thus this nonstrict Lie 2-group is equivalent to a strict Lie 2-group, which is the integration result given in Corollary \ref{thm:integration}. \end{rmk}
+Thus this non-strict Lie 2-group is equivalent to a strict Lie 2-group, which is the integration result given in Corollary \ref{thm:integration}. \end{rmk}

 A sub-Lie algebra of a Lie algebra is defined by an injective Lie algebra morphism.
 Similarly, we have: \begin{defi} Let $f:L\to W$ be a Lie 2-algebra morphism as in Definition \ref{def:m of 2-alg}.
 Then $(L, f)$ is called a sub-Lie-2-algebra of $W$ if $f_0$ and $f_1$ are injective.
 When the inclusion map $f$ is obvious, we also call that $L$ is a sub-Lie-2-algebra of $W$. \end{defi} \begin{rmk} When $f_0$ and $f_1$ are injective, the linear category corresponding to $L$ is a subcategory of the one corresponding to $W$.
 In \cite{baez:string}, the notion of Lie sub-2-algebra is used and it is also called a sub-Lie-2-algebra.
 We did not find its exact definition.
-It seems that \cite{baez:string} requires a Lie sub-2-algebra to be a subcomplex which is closed under the differential and the brackets.
+It seems that \cite{baez:string} requires a Lie sub-2-algebra to be a sub-complex which is closed under the differential and the brackets.
 If this is the case, a Lie sub-2-algebra of a strict Lie 2-algebra must be strict.
 However, our definition of sub-Lie 2-algebra is much weaker as we will see below. \end{rmk}